Mogady/BertQA-HTMLsnippets/readme.md

 I parsed the HTML as a tree and started looking in each branch for the model predicted answer.

+you can use different models by changing the model name in predictor.py

 ### How to run:
 This is deployed using [cortex-project](https://github.com/cortexproject/cortex).
 #### Install the Cortex CLI.